anarbek/warehousekg/docs/obsidian-vault/09-Roadmap.md

 ## Open items
-- Main site where user can register and create a Tenant himself, there should be basic questionnaire where he should be able to select which features he wants and app should create a basic setup with admin user, some categories and other basic data so the app is not empty when he logs in
+- Main site where user can register and create a Tenant himself, there should be basic questionnaire where he should be able to select which features he wants and app should create a basic setup with admin user, some categories and other basic data so the app is not empty when he logs in, content should be in 4 languages, CEO optimized
 - Full live testing
 - CI/CD to contabo's server
 - Jenkins install on contabo